Pengjia Islet

 Pengjia Islet (彭佳嶼), also known as P'eng-chia Hsü, Hōka-sho, Agincourt, Dashihshan Islet, Chaolai Islet, P'eng-chia Yü or Pengchia Islet, is an islet north of Taiwan and is administered under Zhongzheng District, Keelung City.
 It is under Taiwanese military control and cannot be visited by ordinary citizens.

 History

 In September 1984, forty plus fishing boats from Japan intruded on the territorial waters of Pengchia Islet (Pengjia Islet).
 Their catch was estimated to be worth 20 million TWD.

 On 7 September 2012 and again on 9 April 2016, President Ma Ying-jeou visited Pengjia Islet.

 Geography

 Pengjia Islet part of Zhongzheng, Keelung, Taiwan (ROC).
 The islet is located to the northeast of Keelung.
 The islet is surrounded by cliffs on its eastern, southern and northern sides.
 On the western side, the sea is full of reef and rocks.
-The only safe way to land on the island is via the dock on the western side.
+The only safe way to land on the island is via the dock on the southwestern side.